franciscovmacieira/easytime/README.md

 ## What It Does

-`easytime` equips you with a robust set of features to master your time-series data:
+`ete_ts` equips you with a robust set of features to master your time-series data:

 **Trend Analysis:** Quantify the direction, strength, and stability of the trend in your time-series.